TIBCOSoftware/snappydata/docs/aqp_aws.md

 Apache Zeppelin provides web-based notebooks for data exploration.
 A notebook consists of one or more paragraphs, and each paragraph consists of a section each for code and results.
 Launch Apache Zeppelin from the web browser by accessing the host and port associated with your Apache Zeppelin server.
 For example,http://`<zeppelin_host>`:`<port_number>`.
 The welcome page which lists existing notebooks is displayed.
 SnappyData provides predefined notebooks which are displayed on the home page after you have logged into Apache Zeppelin.
-For more information, see [Using Predefined Notebooks](###Using Predefined Notebooks).
+For more information, see [Using Predefined Notebooks](#predefinednotebook).

+Refer to the [Apache Zeppelin documentation](http://zeppelin.apache.org/), for more information.

 ##Using the Interpreter##
-Snappydata Interpreter group consists of the interpreters `%snappydata.snappydata` and `%snappydata.sql`.
+Snappydata Interpreter group consists of the interpreters `%snappydata.spark` and `%snappydata.sql`.
 To use an interpreter, add the associated interpreter directive with the format, `%<Interpreter_name>` at the beginning of a paragraph in your note.
 In a paragraph, use one of the interpreters, and then enter required commands.

 >  Note: